 Up and Over Garage Doors

-When a garage door is fitted inbetween a brickwork opening the measurements are much more critical than when fitted behind (inside) the garage opening as operating gear and springs will vary from one manufacturer to another meaning you cannot always just replace an old up and over with a new one with new gear as it may require a wider frame than the old one has - general rule of thumb is you will require timber frame legs of at least 60mm wide and a timber head of at least 60mm in depth to allow for the tracks, springs, etc
+When a garage door is fitted inbetween brickwork, opening measurements are much more critical than when fitted behind (inside) the garage opening as operating gear and springs will vary from one manufacturer to another.
+Therefore, you cannot always just replace an old up and over with a new one with new gear as it may require a wider frame than the old one has - a general rule of thumb is you will require timber frame legs of at least 60mm wide and a timber head of at least 60mm in depth to allow for the tracks, springs, etc.

 Sectional Garage Doors

-Most sectional garage doors are installed behind (inside) the garage opening to maximise drivethrough dimensions and most have quite large space requirements for the frame legs and the height required for the curved part of the track the door panels move in.
-However because a sectional garage door does not go through the opening it is possible to install sizes larger and smaller than your actual opening on the width and height.
+Most sectional garage doors are installed behind (inside) the garage opening to maximise drive-through dimensions, and most have quite large space requirements for the frame legs and the height required for the curved part of the track that the door panels move in.
+However, because a sectional garage door does not go through the opening, it is possible to install sizes larger and smaller than your actual opening on the width and height.
 Very rarely will a standard size sectional door be the exact size when replacing an old door.

 Roller Shutter Garage Doors

-Generally for a roller garage door you install the tracks and the support brackets for the curtain roll inside the garage opening for maximum achieved sizes and in many cases because the average curtain roll size for a roller door is between 300 and 450mm it needs to go behind the lintel to maintain the best drive through height.
-Some smaller 'Compact' roller curtain sizes are available by using smaller slats and this can get the roll size down to as small as 205mm
+Generally for a roller garage door, you will install the tracks and the support brackets for the curtain roll inside the garage opening in order for maximum sizes to be achieved; in many cases, because the average curtain roll size for a roller door is between 300 and 450mm, it needs to go behind the lintel to maintain the best drive-through height.
+Some smaller 'Compact' roller curtain sizes are available by using smaller slats which can get the roll size down to as small as 205mm.

 Side Hinged Garage Doors

-Measurement for side hinged doors for ordering are similar to up and over doors where the sub frame internal opening size is usually the reference, NOT the actual door leaves which have a tolerance built in depending on panel thickness, etc. In many instances, particularly purpose made doors, the overall width and height including the sub frame is used but it varies from one manufacturer to another.
+When ordering and measuring for side hinged doors, the process can be quite similar to that of up and over doors where the sub frame internal opening size is usually the reference.
+The actual door leaves are not the reference used; they normally have a tolerance built-in depending on panel thickness, etc. In many instances, particularly purpose made doors, the overall width and height including the sub frame is used, but it varies from one manufacturer to another.

-Various factory fitted sub frame options obviously affect the overall width so always check exactly what you have ordered and ask if you are not sure.
-Our measuring tabs on individual proucts usually show you the details.
+Various factory fitted sub frame options obviously affect the overall width, so always check exactly what you have ordered and ask if you are not sure.
+Our measuring tabs on individual products usually show you the details.

-Always check our auto confirmation emails for any purpose made doors to be sure you understand the references required and make sure you respond to the email and the door will not be ordered until you do.
+Always check our auto-confirmation e-mails for any purpose made doors to be sure you understand the references required.
+Please ensure that you respond to the e-mail; the door will not be ordered until you do.